-The consolidated financial statements of the Company and audit report of the Company's independent auditor are filed as part of this Form 20-F under Item 18.
+The consolidated financial statements of the Company and audit report of the Company's independent auditor for the year ended December 31, 2016, are filed as part of this Form 20-F under Item 18.

 Legal or Arbitration Proceedings

 The Company currently is not a party to any material legal or arbitration proceeding.